-#9 – 24-year-old Cornelia Vanderbilt marries the Honorable John Francis Amherst Cecil in 1924.
-They have two children George Henry Vanderbilt Cecil and William Amherst Vanderbilt Cecil.
+#9 – A 24-year-old Cornelia Vanderbilt married the Honorable John Francis Amherst Cecil in 1924.
+They have two children, George Henry Vanderbilt Cecil and William Amherst Vanderbilt Cecil.
 Both children are born in the Louis XV Room, the same room where Cornelia was born.

 #10 – In 1930, the Biltmore House allowed the general public to assist the local Asheville economy with tourism during the Great Depression and generate income to preserve the estate.

 #11 – In 1942, the Biltmore House was pressed into secret service during World War II.
 Biltmore stores priceless works from the National Gallery of Art in Washington, DC.
 62 paintings and 17 sculptures were delivered to Biltmore by train in a January 1942 snowstorm.
 The works included works by Anthony van Dyck, Rembrandt, Raphael, and Gilbert Stuart’s George Washington portrait.
 They stayed secured at the estate until 1944.